-In 2010, UNESCO recognized the multi-course gastronomic meal of the French and its traditions by designating it onto its representative list of “Intangible Cultural Heritage of Humanity.”
+In 2010, UNESCO recognized the multi-course gastronomic meal of the French and its traditions by designating it on its representative list of “Intangible Cultural Heritage of Humanity.”

-The main qualities and elements of a formal full-course French meal that earned it the UNESCO designation.
+The main qualities and elements of a formal full-course French meal earned it the UNESCO designation.

 - A fixed meal structure ( an Aperitif, starter, main dish, dessert, after diner digestive drink)

 - Choosing Fresh, good quality products, preferably local products with complementary flavours.

 - Putting thought into choosing recipes that complement each other and careful presentation of the dishes.

 - Most importantly, the rituals and conversations associated with each meal bring people together and strengthen social ties to emphasize togetherness.
 Often, the entire family gets involved in the cooking process, including the children.
 This is how French dining traditions get transmitted from one generation to the next.

 Just to be clear, a gastronomic french full course meal is not a daily event.
 It’s meant for special occasions to celebrate a milestone, a birthday, Christmas, a wedding, reunions, achievements, and even funerals.

 If you want to learn more, you should read How to Explain the gastronomic meal of the French to your mom.

 Individual French courses explained: